 2023 was the best year of poker results I’ve ever had.
 And that’s saying something, given that I started seriously studying and playing the game 40 years ago.
 Here’s the proof:

-These are my results playing live no-limit hold’em in 2023.
+These are my results playing live Texas Hold’em in 2023.
 It’s a hair over 500 hours of play, profiting a bit under 6,000 big blinds (BBs).
 Most of the hours are in $5/$10 games, with smaller amounts of time at $2/$5 and $2/$3 stakes.
 Note that I only play live poker.
 Online poker is certainly a legitimate form of the game, but it just doesn’t call me.
 On the other hand, sitting in a pleasant live poker game is one of my great joys.

 Up until the last year or two, I have never been able to dedicate the hours I needed to truly excel at the game, particularly the “No-Limit Texas Hold’em” (NLH) version.
 Ironically, since the NLH boom, the thing that has kept me too busy is… poker.
 Here’s how it all happened: